B-10. Introduction to the History of Bookbinding

 Fee: $1,495

-A bookbinding has two main functions: it protects a text block against wear and tear, and its structure makes a book out of separate leaves or quires.
-Throughout history, bookbindings have been decorated in a number of different ways, using different materials and techniques, thus often making the binding a work of art.
-This course focuses on the history of fine binding and also looks at the principal techniques and materials used in the West throughout the long history of bookbinding.
-It combines a chronological overview of the major developments in the history of bookbinding with practical exercises and sessions working closely with the extensive teaching collection at RBS and fine bindings in the Albert and Shirley Small Special Collections Library at UVA.
-Aimed at special collections staff, cataloguers, historians, collectors, bookdealers, conservators, bookbinders, and others with an interest in bookbindings and their history, this course will be of interest to those wishing to develop their understanding of this important element of the history of the book.
+Throughout history, books have been bound and decorated in a number of different ways, using different materials and techniques.
+Primarily intended to protect a text block against wear and tear, bookbindings are often also works of art in their own right.
+This course mainly focuses on the history of fine binding and looks at the principal structural and decorative techniques and materials used in the West roughly from the Middle Ages to the present day.
+It combines a chronological overview of major developments in the history of bookbinding with binding demonstrations, practical exercises and hands-on sessions working closely with the extensive teaching collection at RBS and fine bindings in the Albert and Shirley Small Special Collections Library at UVA.
+Aimed at special collections staff, cataloguers, historians, collectors, bookdealers, conservators, bookbinders, and others with an interest in bookbindings and their history, this course will be of interest to those wishing to develop their understanding of this important element of the history of the book and try their hand at some basic bookbinding and tooling.

 Course History